Animal disqualification orders

 - not properly caring for animals

-- making them fight each other
+- making animals fight each other

 - owning or keeping animals